 We asked about cell service, since we were waiting on word of a new great granddaughter!
 They said it’s very difficult way out here.
 But the one location it sometimes reaches is a rock located outside the farthest campsite!

 We tried for it after leaving them, just before going back to our RV – but no luck.
 We were in true Social Network “Alone” !!

-Yes, we walked on to the farthest part of the campground – where there was a group area, with some activity areas – like a horse-shoe pit.
+We walked on to the farthest part of the campground, where there was a group area, with some activity areas – like a horse-shoe pit.
 We also passed some trail-heads which we planned to get to the next day.

 The Cottonwood Trail is 2.5 miles long & makes a loop which includes the Riverside Campground.
 It’s a basic hike, great for nearly anyone.
-Most of it is relatively flat, but there are a few sloping areas – not bad.
-Some gravelly parts can be a little slippery – so be sure to have good hiking shoes!
-We didn’t do the entire thing, since we wanted to stay within the campground on this trip.
+Most of it's relatively flat, but there are a few sloping areas – not bad.
+Some gravelly parts can be a little slippery.
+So be sure to have good hiking shoes!
+We didn’t do the entire route, since we wanted to stay within the campground on this trip.

 If you think this might be an interesting camping area for you when you travel the American West - here's where to go for some detailed info: Click Here>

 As we said also, highly recommended is Wright's Guide to Free Camping.
 He also has some other cool camping guides.
 Look them over, see if they might be right up your alley...

 Want to Explore Gila Box, but don't care to go camping?
 How about a nearby lodging stay: